va3wam/ZippiTwipi/README.md

 * Joop Brokking and his [Balancing Robot](http://www.brokking.net/yabr_main.html)
 * Tony DiCola and Adafruit Industries for their MQTT QOS1 Arduino library
 * Jeff Rowberg for the MPU6050 DMP logic
-* DFRobot for their LiquidCrystal I2C LCD display Arduino library
+* DFRobot & John Rickman for their LiquidCrystal I2C LCD display Arduino library
 * The many folks involved in porting the Arduino libraries over to the ESP32